Fivefold/SRCNN/README.md

 ## Metrics

+Average of each metric for the Set5 dataset.

 | Metric | Bicubic |   SCA | NE+LLEA |   KKA |  ANRA |       A+A | SRCNN (Dong) | SRCNN (Ours) |
 | :----- | ------: | ----: | ------: | ----: | ----: | --------: | -----------: | -----------: |
 | PSNR   |   29.56 | 31.42 |   31.84 | 32.28 | 31.92 |     32.59 |    **32.75** |        31.92 |